-When you think you may be pregnant, you look for any early signs of pregnancy that can indicate that you're about to be a mom.
-Many of the earliest signs of pregnancy can appear before a positive pregnancy test would register.
-But, every woman is going to be different as to when they may first realize they're pregnant.
+When you think you may be pregnant, you look for any early symptoms of pregnancy that can indicate that you're on the road to motherhood.
+Many of the earliest symptoms of pregnancy can appear before you have a positive pregnancy test.
+Every woman, however, has a different experience during early pregnancy.
+Some may realize they are pregnant very early while others don’t until later.

 Early Pregnancy Symptoms

 One of the first symptoms of pregnancy is missing your menstrual period.
 Once you've conceived, your body produces hormones that stop ovulation and the shedding of the uterine lining that leads to your period.